nuvla/deployment/README.md

 # NuvlaBox Engine

-This repository container the definitions for the installation of a NuvlaBox (via the NuvlaBox Engine).
+This repository container the definitions for the installation of the NuvlaBox Engine.

+For further details, go to the [online documentation](https://docs.nuvla.io/docs/dave/nuvlabox.html).

 ## Artifacts

 In this repository you will find three different compose files:
  - **docker-compose.yml**: this is meant for a production NuvlaBox Engine installation, where `nuvla.io` is the default Nuvla endpoint

- - **docker-compose.onpremise.yml**: this is meant for demonstration purposes, where there is a Nuvla deployment running on a machine, which is only reachable via the local network

  - **docker-compose.localhost.yml**: this is meant for testing purposes, where Nuvla is running on the same machine that will install the NuvlaBox Engine